ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-in-git-repositories.markdown

 If your root directory is `~/Dropbox/Design`, directories will be created at `~/Dropbox/Design/projects/my_project/Backgrounds`, `~/Dropbox/Design/projects/my_project/Icons`, etc.
-The function will also create a design directory within the project, such as `my_project/design_assets`, and it will add this directory to `.git/info/exclude` so that git ignores it.

 It will then symlink the project from your root design directory into your project's design directory, so you end up with:

 * `my_project/design_assets` -> `~/Dropbox/Design/projects/my_project`

+It also adds this directory to `.git/info/exclude` so that git ignores it.

 Here's the awesome part: If you use the SCM Breeze repository index,